 Many people discover Issuu content by searching on Google, Bing or Yahoo search engines.
 Search engine optimization (SEO) is a way of increasing the visibility of your content in search results.
-This article discusses what Issuu does to improve the SEO of your content and what actions you can take as a publisher to optimize your content for search.
+This article discusses what Issuu does to improve the SEO of your content and what actions you can take as a Publisher to optimize your content for your searches.

-Suggested content to the side or below your Issuu content helps both you and them get more exposure from readers and search engines.
-It also signals to search engines that both your content and its related content are relevant to each other, improving the chances of those documents ranking in search results.
+Suggested content which is below or to the side of your content helps readers to get more exposure from search engines.
+It also signals search engines that both your content and its related content are relevant to each other, improving the chances of those documents ranking in search results.

 With more than 30 million uploads, 100 million monthly uniques and an enormous network of content shared and embedded across the internet, Issuu is the world’s largest digital publishing and discovery platform.
-All content uploaded to Issuu gets an SEO boost just by being on the platform — something you can’t get on any other digital publishing site.
+All content uploaded to Issuu get an SEO boost just by being on the platform — something you can not get on any other digital publishing site.

 How You Can Improve SEO

-Before you publish, make sure that the text inside your content is selectable as a vector, not an image.
-We do not perform character recognition (OCR) on images, so this is crucial.
+Before you publish, make sure that the text inside your content is selected as a vector, not an image.
+We do not perform optical character recognition (OCR) on images, so this is crucial.

 Title and Description

-In addition to making sure your Issuu profile display name, description and website URL are up-to-date, be sure to add detailed and specific titles and descriptions to your content.
+To make sure your Issuu profile display name, description and website URL are up-to-date, add detailed and specific titles and descriptions to your content.
 This helps tremendously with SEO.
 For example:

 Relevant Links and Content

 Search engines look for quality content that people find valuable.
-They’re smart enough to detect signals that show when your content is crammed with spammy, duplicate, keyword-stuffed text and links.
+They are smart enough to detect signals that show when your content is crammed with spammy, duplicate, keyword-stuffed text and links.

 In your content, only add links that would be relevant to the content and your readers.
 Examples include linking to your own site and social accounts, to an online shop or to an advertiser.